wp-plugins/jquery-colorbox/readme.txt

 Works out-of-the-box with WordPress Galleries and <a href="http://wordpress.org/extend/plugins/nextgen-gallery/">NextGEN Gallery</a>! (choose no effect in NextGEN settings)

 When adding an image to a post or page, usually a thumbnail is inserted and linked to the image in original size.
-All images in posts and pages can be displayed in a layer when the thumbnail is clicked.
+All images in posts and pages can be displayed in a colorbox when the thumbnail is clicked.
 Images are grouped as galleries when linked in the same post or page.
-Groups can be displayed in an automatic slideshow.
+Groups can be displayed in a slideshow.

 Individual images can be excluded by adding a special CSS class.

 jQuery Colorbox can also open linked content (external as well as inline) in a Colorbox.

-See the <a href="http://www.techotronic.de/plugins/jquery-colorbox/">plugin page</a> for demo pages.
+Go to the <a href="http://www.techotronic.de/plugins/jquery-colorbox/">plugin page</a> for demo pages.

 For more information visit the <a href="http://wordpress.org/extend/plugins/jquery-colorbox/faq/">FAQ</a>.
 If you have questions or problems, feel free to write an entry at <a href="http://wordpress.org/tags/jquery-colorbox?forum_id=10">the jQuery Colorbox WordPress.org forum</a>